idia640/presentations/week01/PITCHME.md

 - In this course, we will explore basic cognitive processes that you can use as levers to align user perceptions and actions.

 - We'll be unpacking hidden structure that will develop you as a designer.

 ---
+## Is there Interaction that is not Conversational?

+Note:

+Think about spell check.
+If you push a button to spell check your document, that is a request and response similar to conversational interaction.

+But if you design the spell checker to automatically check spelling as the user types, it's a mechanism that enables the user to see better.

+Both require understanding and anticipating the user's need.

+---